 One difference from the UKxx tours will be the evenings, which will feature a range of entertainment – expect a bowling evening, crazy golf, a quiz night, and maybe a party or two!
 These will also be mixed with a small number of talks, presentations and workshops.

-Accommodation is being negotiated in university halls of residence in Birmingham city centre (for those under 18), as well as at a nearby backpacker’s hostel (for those over 18).
+Accommodation is being negotiated in university halls of residence at Aston University in Birmingham city centre.
 The student accommodation is in cluster flats so we will be able to have appropriate groups with adult supervision.
 The quote for the accommodation is around £215 per room for eight nights.

 The organisers will do as much as possible to keep costs down.

 The Advanced Ringing Academy is primarily aimed at members under the age of 25 and prospective members.
 Ideally attendees would do the whole eight days but shorter attendance can probably be accommodated.

 There have been around 20 expressions of interest received already, with plenty other members of the Society wanting to come and help with the ringing.

 Finally, this isn't a tower grab type of event, although over the course of the eight days we are likely to go to 20 or so different towers (see below).
 This is all about learning and developing ringing skills - method ringing, striking, and conducting (if that's what you want to develop), particularly on higher numbers where experience is harder to get.

 The Academy will start with a general meet up and ring at Birmingham Cathedral (12) on Saturday afternoon.
 After checking in and settling into the accommodation a short walk away at Aston Uni there will be an early evening practice at Moseley (10).

 Over the course of the week we will be having practices at the following rings of 12:

 Birmingham Cathedral, Solihull, Aston, Worcester (All Saints), Walsall and Kidderminster